Basnoo05/rtd-tutorial/docs/source/signin.rst

 The sign-in process is structured as follows:

 1. **Navigate to the Sign In Page**
-   Users are presented with the sign-in form on app launch or when authentication is required.
+   Users are presented with the sign-in screen as the app is launched or when authentication is required.

 2. **Enter Credentials**
    Users input their username and password.